|116L.02||Job skills partnership program.|

 Subd.
 5. Terms.
 The terms of appointed members shall be for four years except for the initial appointments.
 The initial appointments of the governor shall have the following terms: two members each for one, two, three, and four years.
-No member shall serve more than two terms, and no person shall be appointed after December 31, 2001, for any term that would cause that person to serve a total of more than eight years on the board.
 Compensation for board members is as provided in section 15.0575, subdivision 3.

 116L.04 Partnership power.

 Subdivision 1.
-Partnership program. (a) The partnership program may provide grants-in-aid to educational or other nonprofit educational institutions using the following guidelines:
+Partnership program. (a) The partnership program may provide grants-in-aid to educational or other nonprofit training institutions using the following guidelines:

 (2) the program involves skills training that is an area of employment need; and

 (3) preference will be given to educational or other nonprofit training institutions which serve economically disadvantaged people, minorities, or those who are victims of economic dislocation and to businesses located in rural areas.